jkunze/docker-arknoid/README.md

     $ docker exec -it arknoid arknoid init 12345

+Mint one ARK string with

+    $ docker exec -it arknoid arknoid mint 1 ark:12345/h74x54g19

-Mint enough unique ARK strings to assign to your 35865 objects:
+Mint enough unique ARK strings to assign to your 35865 objects with

     $ docker exec -it arknoid arknoid mint 36000 > MyFirstARKs

-You can mint over 70 million on one minter, and make as many minters as you want whenever you want.
+You can mint over 70 million ARKs with one minter, and make as many minters as you want whenever you want.
 Your ARKs will be unique across all minters.

 # USAGE
     arknoid [options] init NAAN